wwong28/autonomous-drone/documentation/Demo_Outline.md

 - ~5 minutes for questions
 - ~1 minute buffer time

+Need Statement

+There is a need to simplify the process of piloting a drone by removing the requirement for continuous manual control.

+Design Objective

+The objective of this project is to create a pilotless autonomous drone that is capable of following a user.

+Goal Statement

+The goal of this project is to design a pilotless autonomous drone that follows a user, enabling hands-free filming without continuous manual control.

 ### Person 1 — Problem, goal, and what you are demonstrating

 - short intro: what the project is and why it matters (need and goal statement)